Manuel Belgrano: Historiography

 The first biography of Manuel Belgrano was his autobiography, which he wrote by the time he was stationed in Lujan.
 It long remained unpublished.
 His first biography written by someone else was "Bosquejo histórico del General Don Manuel Belgrano" (Historical stub on General Don Manuel Belgrano), authored by José Ignacio Álvarez Thomas. Álvarez Thomas wrote it during his exile at Colonia del Sacramento, and his work had a high political bias.

-The historian Bartolomé Mitre wrote Historia de Belgrano y de la Independencia Argentina (History of Belgrano and of the Independence of Argentina), whose scope expanded on the simple biography of Belgrano himself, and detailed instead the Argentine War of Independence as a whole.
+The historian Bartolomé Mitre wrote Historia de Belgrano y de la Independencia Argentina (History of Belgrano and of the Independence of Argentina), whose scope expanded on the simple biography of Belgrano himself and detailed instead the Argentine War of Independence as a whole.
 The work followed the Great Man theory, linking the success in the war of independence to the figure of Belgrano and his natal Buenos Aires.
-This book included as well the autobiography of Belgrano, which was discovered by Mitre.
+This book included the autobiography of Belgrano as well, which was discovered by Mitre.
 The book was criticised by contemporary Argentine authors, such as Dalmacio Vélez Sarsfield and Juan Bautista Alberdi, born in other provinces, and Vicente Fidel López.
 Vélez Sarsfield dismissed the Great Man theory and maintained that the work of the other provinces for the Argentine independence was as important as that of Buenos Aires.
 He criticised the work of Mitre at "Rectificaciones históricas: General Belgrano, General Güemes" (Historical rectifications: General Belgrano, General Güemes) which dealt with Martín Miguel de Güemes as well, and Mitre would answer at "Estudios históricos sobre la Revolución de Mayo: Belgrano y Güemes" (Historical studies about the May Revolution: Belgrano and Güemes).
 Both books were written in 1864.
 Vicente López provided a biography of Belgrano from a different angle, his book was "Debate histórico, refutaciones a las comprobaciones históricas sobre la Historia de Belgrano" (Historical debate, rebuttals to the historical checkings about the history of Belgrano), and Mitre replied with "Nuevas comprobaciones sobre historia argentina" (New checkings about the history of Argentina).
 López considered history as an art form, and Mitre considered it a science, rejecting historical narrations that could not be backed by primary sources.
 These disputes about Belgrano are considered the starting point of the Historiography of Argentina.
 Historiographical studies of Manuel Belgrano are currently held by the Belgranian National Institute.

 Numismatics

 Belgrano appears on a number of currencies in the numismatic history of Argentina.
 He appeared for the first time on the banknotes of 1, 5, and 10 pesos according to the Peso Ley 18.188, in effect from 1970 to 1983.
-He was later included on the 10,000 pesos banknotes of the pesos argentinos, the highest banknote value in circulation.
+He was later included on the 10,000 peso banknotes of the pesos argentinos, the highest banknote value in circulation.
 The Argentine austral had a number of political and military figures that did not include Belgrano, but later the 10,000 pesos argentinos banknotes were allowed to be used as australes.
 The current Argentine peso displays Belgrano on 10-peso banknote.
 The 1997 and 2002 series only modified small details.